lhdbkul/Omeka-S-module-Common/README.md

 ### One-time tasks

-Unlike old module Generic, there are two ways to get the one-time features inside any module: the trait (recommended) or the abstract class (deprecated).

-To use them, replace the following:
+Unlike old module Generic, Common use a trait to include features in module.
+To use it, replace the following:

 ```php
 namespace MyModule;